ccincotti3/webxr-cup-ball-game/README.md

-# Cup & Ball Saga
+# Cup & Ball Saga - VR Game
 This is an open source game that may be able to serve as an example of how to create a game in WebXR.

 ![capture](https://user-images.githubusercontent.com/24990748/150541313-6f660101-6b41-4d6a-bb74-a9ccaef63662.png)